*** Attention Charitylog users: the October release is on your test system now! ***

 At Charitylog, all accessibility-related issues raised through our support team will be given first priority.

-Meet one of our users...
+Meet our users

 An ongoing conversation

-We’re on a quest to make our system more intuitive for people with sight loss.
 This isn’t just about ticking accessibility boxes.
 It’s about having conversations with our existing users and potential customers to create clearer navigation and content structures, improve screen optimisation and offer more accessible training.

 We’re still far from perfect.
 But, as a small company, we have the advantage of being able to interact on a personal level with people using our system to fully understand any challenges our users flag up.